 -I think this one speaks for itself.
 Patriots.
 Captain America.
-Yea, that sounds right.
+Yeah, that sounds right.
 But I also think Tom Brady and Captain America are cut from the same cloth.
 When we look at Tom Brady, we see a guy who worked his ass off his whole life, but never got any football respect.
 He was taken in the sixth round, nothing but an afterthought.
 Steve Rogers was the same way: just a scrawny skinny guy who no one thought much of.
-But much like the Patriots took a chance on Brady, the Army did with Rogers as well, giving him the super serum.
+But much like the Patriots taking a chance on Brady, the Army did with Rogers, giving him the super serum.
 When both men got the opportunity, they led their teams gloriously and selflessly to victory.
 Besides, Captain America is also a brilliant tactician, much like Brady and Bill Belichick.

 Two-Face would be a Houston Texans Fan:

 -Aside from the fact that they always seem to go 8-8 (which Two-Face would absolutely love), the Texans really are a Two-Faced team.
 Sometimes they are fantastic, but other times they play like one of the worst teams in the League.
-Much like how Two-Face flips his coin to make a decision, I feel like the Texans do as well, and decide whether they are going to be the good Texans…or the bad Texans.
+Much like how Two-Face flips his coin to make a decision, I feel like the Texans do as well when deciding whether they are going to be the good Texans, or the bad Texans.

 Batman would be a Green Bay Packers Fan:

 -This one was hard, but in the end, why would Batman not be a fan of the reigning Super Bowl Champs?
 Batman trained for years to become the perfect weapon.
-It seems like Aaron Rodgers waited for years to finally get the starting job from the villainous Brett Favre, who I guess we can compare to Ra’s Al Ghul if we’re using the Christopher Nolan continuity.
+It seems like Aaron Rodgers waited for years to finally get the starting job.
 But other than that, the Packers have a complete team on both sides of the ball, just like Batman is a complete fighter.
 The Packers may not be the best at any of their positions, but they are solid all around, just like Batman.